rt-tondilt/wisualia/docs/tutorial/getting_started.rst

 .. image:: /_images/second_circle.png

-Resulting animation of "growing" circle at 1 second.
+Resulting animation of a "growing" circle at 1 second.
+Note that all color values (red, green, blue and alpha) are in range from 0 to 1.
+The default alpha value is 1 meaning completely opaque.

 We can use ``stroke()`` function to draw the edges of the shape.